U.N. attack helicopters hit rebels in eastern Congo

 "Rwanda has called on (Congo's army) and M23 to stop this useless war ...
 Rwanda is being violated by constant bomb shells on our territory," he added.

-More than three-quarters of a million people have been forced to flee their homes since the fighting began, and regional efforts to find a solution have so far failed.
+More than three-quarters of a million people have fled their homes since the fighting began, and regional efforts to find a solution have so far failed.

 M23 spokesman Vianney Kazarama told Reuters the rebels were now in control of Kibumba but said they would not advance further.